 Check what’s in the schedule for this week here.

 Eat & shop

-Brunch and lunch is served from 11 a.m. to 3 p.m.
+Brunch and lunch are served from 11 a.m. to 3 p.m.
 Monday, Tuesday, Thursday, Friday, Saturday, and Sunday.
 Dinner is served on Friday from 5 p.m. to 10 p.m.